Rice undergraduates have the opportunity to pursue a number of unique academic programs during their course of study. A few are highlighted below:

 Beginning in Fall 2015, a collaborative program agreement became effective between Rice University (Rice) and the University of Texas School of Public Health (UTSPH).
 The program is designed to allow select Rice undergraduate students interested in pursuing a graduate program in public health to obtain dual undergraduate and graduate credit by enrolling in up to 5 graduate courses (16 credit hours) at UTSPH during their senior year.
 This unique Rice-UTSPH Program enables accepted Rice students to earn credit towards their Rice undergraduate degree (BA or BS with any major), and to accelerate the completion of their UTSPH Master of Public Health degree (MPH) to within one year after completing their Rice undergraduate degree.

-For more information regarding the Rice-UTSPH program, please see the program's website: https://dou.rice.edu/student-resources/public-health-scholars-program.
+For more information on the DDEP program, please see the School of Engineering web pages, and specifically the program's website: https://engineering.rice.edu/academics/undergraduate-programs

 Students in the teacher education program earn Texas state teacher certification at the secondary level, grades 7–12.
 Subjects include art, English language arts and reading, history, Latin, life sciences, mathematics, physical sciences, physics/mathematics, science, social studies, and Spanish.
 For more information on teacher education programs at the undergraduate and graduate levels, see Education.